cico-rial/cico-rial/README.md

 🔧 My GitHub is currently being updated, so things might look **a bit empty**.
 Expect new projects, improvements, and better organization very soon!

 ## 💡 About Me
-I am an AI student @ Università di Bolgona, passionate about **deep learning, natural language processing and computer vision**.
+I am an AI student @ Università di Bologna, passionate about **deep learning, natural language processing and computer vision**.
 I enjoy exploring cutting-edge AI technologies and applying them to real-world problems.
 Currently, I am seeking an **AI internship** to expand my skills and gain hands-on industry experience.

 ## 🚀 What I Do at Uni
 - 📊 **Natural Language Processing (NLP)** – Working on text processing, embeddings, and transformer models.